Frequently Asked Questions

 Please note: Beginning with version 2.15a, you can use the tool integrated

-into the Configuration Program to do this (POP3 Account
+into the Control Panel / Configuration Program to do this (POP3 Account

 1. Connect to the POP3 server

-After successfully connecting to the POP3 server, you should see the its
+After successfully connecting to the POP3 server, it should reply with

 2. Get the list of messages on the POP3 server